 Speaking of Pearson family traditions, I can see that my Grandpa also had a clear eye for photographic composition, a gift that my Dad quite strongly inherited:

 Another reasons I was so delighted by these photos is because one of my favourite painters, Lawren Harris, also spent a lot of time in the Canadian Arctic.
 I have always felt drawn to his dramatic mountain landscapes capped with snow, and nary a tree for thousands of miles.
-The mountains of the far north have a particular shape to them, which seems unique compare to most of the mountains I have seen with my own eyes.
+The mountains of the far north have a particular shape to them, which seems unique compared to most of the mountains I have seen with my own eyes.

 I made it as far north as Lofoten in Norway (68°N), and have flown over parts of the Arctic on transatlantic summer flights, but have never actually set foot on those rugged and remote hills.
 Something for my bucket list!